Sanglorian/orcus/Orcus Advanced Options - current.md

 **Languages:** You can speak, read, and write Common, Primordial.
 **Skill Bonuses:** +2 Arcana, +2 Perception.

-**Magic Sight:** A grynloc can, to a range of 12 squares, see invisible creatures and  objects, automatically detect visual illusions and succeed on saving  throws against them, and perceive the original form of a shapechanger or a creature that is transformed  by magic.
+**Magic Sight:** You can, to a range of 12 squares, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
 **Grynloc Gifts:** Once per encounter, you can use *shape magic* or *distraction*.

 > #### Shape Magic